Prothrombin complex concentrate: Medical uses

 Prothrombin complex concentrate reverses the effects of warfarin and other vitamin K antagonist anti-coagulants and is used in cases of significant bleeding in people with a coagulopathy.
 It is also used when such a person must undergo an emergency operation.
 Other uses include a deficiency of one of the included clotting factors, either congenital or due to liver disease, and hemophilia.
 Several guidelines, including those from the American College of Chest Physicians, recommend prothrombin complex concentrate for warfarin reversal in people with serious bleeding.

 For rapid anticoagulation reversal for surgery, four-factor prothrombin complex concentrate reduces international normalized ratio (INR) and decreases bleeding during surgery when compared with administration of fresh frozen plasma.
 No differences in thromboembolic event was found.

 Contraindications

 The package insert states that prothrombin complex concentrate is contraindicated in patients with disseminated intravascular coagulation, a pathological activation of coagulation, because giving clotting factors would only further fuel this process.
 However, if the PCC is given because factor levels are low, it can restore normal coagulation.
 As PCC products contain heparin, they are contraindicated in patients with heparin-induced thrombocytopenia.

 Chemistry

 Prothrombin complex concentrate contains a number of blood clotting factors.
 Typically this includes factor II, IX, and X. Some versions also contain factor VII, protein C, and protein S. Heparin may be added to stop early activation of the factors.

 History

-The U.S. Food and Drug Administration (FDA) announced its approval in 2013.
+The US Food and Drug Administration (FDA) announced its approval in 2013.
 The FDA approved Kcentra's orphan drug status in December 2012.

+Society and culture

+Economics

+In the United States a dose of prothrombin complex concentrate costs about US $3200 though one study described the cost as $11 650.
+The Australian National Blood Authority sets Prothrombinex (500 IU) at around AUD$327.

+Brand names

+A number of different formulations are available globally.